hemantsonawane95/openstack-horizon-ui-vprotect-extensions/README.md

 and then run `systemctl restart httpd` to apply changes by restarting Horizon on OpenStack.

-You can modify the vProtect URL anytime in /usr/share/openstack-dashboard/openstack_dashboard/dashboards/vprotect/config.yaml
+If needed, the REST API URL and credentials can be modified in /usr/share/openstack-dashboard/openstack_dashboard/dashboards/vprotect/config.yaml

 # Development

 See https://docs.openstack.org/horizon/latest/contributor/quickstart.html#setup.